(Don't Worry) If There's a Hell Below, We're All Going to Go: Covers and use

 Punk rock band Antiseen have covered the song on their EP Hell.

 Narada Michael Walden performs this song on A Tribute To Curtis Mayfield.

 The Afghan Whigs covered this song on their 1998 live EP Live at Howlin' Wolf.

 D12 samples this song on "That's How" from their album Devil's Night.
 Kanye West samples the introduction to this song on "Jesus Walks", from his album The College Dropout.
-N.W.A. also samples this song on "Niggaz 4 Life" from their album Efil4zaggin.
+N.W.A also interpolates the introduction to this song on "Niggaz 4 Life" from their album Efil4zaggin.

 The track was featured in the 1997 Girl Skateboards video Mouse.

 The instrumental beginning was featured in season 2 episode 20 of Fresh Off the Boat entitled "Hi, My Name Is...".

 The song was also featured in the 1995 film Dead Presidents.

 In 2017, the song was used as the opening credits theme song for the first season of the HBO drama The Deuce.

 The Detroit rapper and producer Black Milk released a 2014 album with the referential name If There's a Hell Below.
 He samples the song on "What It's Worth" from that album.